Murder of Alianna DeFreeze: Trial and death sentence

 DeFreeze's murder trial began on February 1, 2018.
 Whitaker's defense attorneys acknowledged his crimes but said that his drug use made him less able to control his impulses and follow the law.
 Prosecutors disagreed, with assistant prosecutor Mahmoud Awadallah saying: “the evidence does not point to a drug-induced frenzy, does not point to a blackout.
 It points to that he knows what he was doing.”
 On February 13, 2018, Whitaker was found guilty of ten counts.

 After convicting Whitaker jurors had to decide whether or not he should be sentenced to death or life in prison.
 On February 23, the jury recommended that he be put to death and Judge Carolyn Friedland agreed and formally sentenced him on March 26, saying that the mitigating circumstances "pale in comparison to the barbarity of the evidence."

 DeFreeze's mother told the court that “death is too good for him, and I won’t believe he has any remorse until he suffers like my daughter suffered.”
 DeFreeze’s father told Whitaker “when you get where you’re going, you’re going to get what you got coming, before you get to the gas, lethal injection chamber, and that “my baby didn’t have a chance.”
 The woman Whitaker had attacked in 2005 supported his death sentence.
 Along with his death sentence, Whitaker was sentenced to forty-eight years in prison for aggravated burglary, felonious assault, rape, obstruction of justice, and gross abuse of a corpse.

 Appeal

 On August 22, 2022, the Ohio Supreme Court rejected Whitaker's appeal and upheld his death sentence.
 His execution is scheduled to take place in July 2026.

-Whitaker is currently imprisoned on death row at the Chillicothe Correctional Institution in Chillicothe, Ohio for aggravated burglary, kidnapping, rape, aggravated murder, tampering with evidence, and abuse of a corpse.
+Whitaker is currently imprisoned on death row at the Ross Correctional Institution in Chillicothe, Ohio for aggravated burglary, kidnapping, rape, aggravated murder, tampering with evidence, and abuse of a corpse.